Updated July 14, 2026

 Treat disclosure as part of your brand messaging.
 Customers don't want surprises when your assets are AI-generated, so use simple labels on AI chatbots and photos.
 Offer an opt-out where feasible, such as "Talk to a person" in a chatbot.
 Or provide a setting that lets users turn certain AI features off.

-Such transparency can be a brand asset.
+Transparency can be a brand asset.
 Dove publicly pledged not to use AI to represent real women in its advertising and paired that stance with a creative playbook.
 The brand's transparency regarding its AI use policy received positive media coverage.

 A mix of AI and human touch can be the answer to resolving customer pushback.
 The bot can answer simple questions and gather basic details.
 When a request is complex, the conversation can move to a person.

 Make quality checks part of production.
 Build a simple workflow for AI outputs that flags risky claims and legal issues.
 When your systems summarize or answer questions, test accuracy against a known source of truth and track error rates.
 If the model cites a data point, click through and confirm.
 If the content references real people, verify the info.
-Internal checklists reduce the most common failure modes.
-A few practical starting points can be:

 You can also test how AI use affects perception across your ads.
 If suspected AI content around your ads drags down conversion, consider reducing spend or tightening standards for where your AI-generated content appears.

-Additionally, review the terms of third-party vendors to confirm training rights and retention policies before handing over creative or customer data.
+Review the terms of third-party vendors to confirm training rights and retention policies before handing over creative or customer data.

 AI for branding should sound like your team at its best.
 Create a style guide that covers brand voice and banned phrases.
 Maintain a library of approved examples and make your voice rules accessible to outsourced agencies as well.